sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ### Wireframes <a name="Wireframes"></a>

 I have used [Balsamiq Wireframes](https://balsamiq.com/wireframes/) for my wireframes because:
 - Code Institute have provided all students a free licence until end of 2020.
-I got to use this software a few year ago and I am pretty happy to get the chance to use it again.
+I got to use this software a few years ago and I am pretty happy to get the chance to use it again.
 - The simplicity, rapidity and ease of use by focusing on structure and content.

 My wireframes for this project can be found [here](https://github.com/sctlcd/the-vintage-caravan/tree/master/app/wireframes) in the wireframes sub-directory.